 Getting out of town is almost instantaneous in a small village such as Kiama and you can easily swap the coastline for the hinterland and a few days living like a yogi at Ananda Wellness Retreat.
 Families with kids can get the jump on Jamberooo Action Park as the wellness spa and resort is just seven minutes away from the theme park.

 Top-notch Kiama food

-Fraternise with the locals for a few days mid-week and you will get a snapshot of the Kiama lifestyle as you rub shoulders with rugged-up surfers inhaling mouth-watering burgers at Stacks Burger House; take coffee in your ugg boots at The Little Earth Cafe, a boutique roaster with water views; and follow the queues to the Fish Tribe Project to order a serve of fish and chips to enjoy by the sea.
+Fraternise with the locals for a few days mid-week and you will get a snapshot of the Kiama lifestyle as you rub shoulders with rugged-up surfers inhaling mouth-watering burgers at Stacks Eatery or have coffee in your ugg boots at Little Earth Roasters, a boutique roaster with water views.

 The Hungry Monkey is located in a Heritage-listed building 100 metres from the sea.
 It’s where you will find the local Boho brigade enjoying Purple toast with Beetroot Relish and Persian Feta and tradies chowing down on the Bad Boy burger with local ground Angus beef, beer-battered onion rings, bacon and American cheese and chipotle aioli.

 The Brooding Italian is another top-notch spot for casual bites for breakfast, brunch or lunch: the ham, cheese and tomato wrap is a real treat.

 Head to The Grand Hotel Kiama, established in 1891, in the evening for midweek dinner specials such as steak and chips on Wednesdays and schnitties on Thursdays ($15).
 Miss Arda is the sister venue of Otis Deli, opened by chef Emily Herbert (ex-head chef at Ottolenghi Belgravia in the UK) and both establishments offer fab food, drinks and service.